joao-per/Printf/README.md

 ```shell
 git clone https://github.com/joao-per/42-printf.git
 ```
-Thereare also some basics tests that you can try in your own printf.
+There are also some basics tests that you can try in your own printf.
 Just compile the tester with your output.